lrslab/nanoCEM/docs/preparation.md

 alternative splicing and multiple isoforms in eukaryotic organisms.

 The alignment process is already embedded in nanoCEM.
-For general analysis, if you use RNA mode, it is advisable to use `transcript` as the reference, while for DNA, the reference would be the `genome`.
+For general analysis, if you use RNA mode, it is advisable to use **transcriptome** as the reference, while for DNA, the reference would be the **genome**.

 ## Re-squiggle process

-nanoCEM supports the re-squiggle results of both `tombo` and `f5c`.
-### f5c
-f5c is a software that supports re-squiggle and also supports the new R10 data.
-Since f5c has already been integrated into our script, `tombo` users will need to install the required environment on their own.
+nanoCEM supports the re-squiggle results of both `tombo` and `f5c`, while f5c has already been integrated into our script, `tombo` users will need to install the required environment on their own.
+Due to Tombo being an older tool and no longer receiving active updates, it presents challenges for seamless integration into our pipeline.

 ### tombo